Maharishi University of Information Technology: Events and Activities

-Maharishi Bot Fiesta is an annual robotics competition conducted at the Maharishi University of Information Technology.
+Maharishi botFiesta is an annual national-level robotics competition conducted at the Maharishi University of Information Technology.
 The event includes categories such as robotic racing, combat robotics, and innovation-based project demonstrations.
 The competition is intended to provide students with practical exposure to robotics and automation.
 In 2024, the event recorded participation from over 250 teams.

+The 5th edition of Maharishi Bot Fiesta 2026 is scheduled to be held on 30 and 31 October 2026 at Maharishi University of Information Technology, Lucknow Campus.
+The fifth edition will feature robotics and technology-based competitions and activities.

 Rankings

 Maharishi University of Information Technology was ranked number 13 in the Top Undergraduate Data Science Programmes in India by AIM Ranking in 2021.